kencrocken/dcmetro/README.md

   dcmetro station STARTING,DEST    # Display metro station train arrival and departure times and travel info.
   ```

-### CHANGELOG

-##### Changes in 0.0.3
-1. Adds station to station travel information
-2. Expanded test coverage
-3. Refactors code so that the Information Class merely returns information
-   Any parsing is now done in the CLI application

-##### Changes in 0.0.2

-1. Updates the api calls to the new format
-2. Fixes a bug if multiple stations are returned
-3. Requires the use of an env variable for the API key
-4. Requires rest-client

 ## Contributing

 1. Fork it - [https://github.com/kencrocken/dcmetro/fork](https://github.com/kencrocken/dcmetro/fork)